coursetable/coursetable/docs/containers.md

 2. Ferry then writes the data to a Postgres database on the prod server.
 3. The Postgres database exposes itself to the Internet.
 4. During development and prod, we spin up a Hasura engine that wraps the Postgres database and exposes a GraphQL API.
 5. The Express app queries the GraphQL API and generates static JSON again, located in the `api/static` folder.
+These are cached locally unless you run `./start.sh -d -o`.
 6. The frontend requests the Express endpoint, which serves these JSON files.

 And for user data:

 1. In dev, we always create a new MySQL database; in prod, we use the existing one.
+The table schema of both should be consistent with `api/mysql/database.sql`.
 2. The API directly connects to this database using Prisma.
 3. The frontend requests the Express endpoint, which then makes DB calls.
 4. If you want to make DB changes, you can do so directly from PHPMyAdmin.